safx/Metal-CommandLine-Sample-Swift/README.md

-# Metal-CommandLine-Sample-
+# Metal-CommandLine-Sample-Swift

-A sample command line app for compute command of Metal, written in Swift
+A sample command line app for compute command of Metal, written in Swift.

 ## Compile and Usage